Damien-Blake/Moov-blockchain/README.md

     }
 }

+//using this command

+Command : leo run combine_hash_owner_receiver <type_your_address> <type_friend_address>

+//This has only 2 inputs where first input is owner address (self.caller) and second input is the  receiver address
+// generated private key in your .env needs to be change to that of your Leo wallet private key
-this allowed the info gotten from the sender and reciever to be stored and using updates every detail after transaction
+//this allowed the info gotten from the sender and reciever to be stored and using updates every detail after transaction